-- All staff with direct contact receives targeted training. - All staff receive regular safeguarding bulletins and updates.

-- Reflective learning is supported and trends/topics disseminated in staff bulletins. - Identified personnel receive specialist training with DSL/DDSL to Level 3 as minimum with renewal every 3 years and a minimum of annual updates. - Governors receive bespoke training and annual updates. - All staff receive an annual update for safeguarding. - All students receive safeguarding information at induction and throughout their academic journey as part of the wider curriculum offer.
+- All staff with direct contact receives targeted training. - All staff receive regular safeguarding bulletins and updates. - All staff receive training on expectations, roles and responsibilities in relation to filtering and monitoring. - Reflective learning is supported and trends/topics disseminated in staff bulletins. - Identified personnel receive specialist training with DSL/DDSL to Level 3 as minimum with renewal every 3 years and a minimum of annual updates. - Governors receive bespoke training and annual updates. - All staff receive an annual update for safeguarding. - All students receive safeguarding information at induction and throughout their academic journey as part of the wider curriculum offer.
 Mandatory tutorials are delivered for safeguarding, PREVENT, healthy relationships and associated topics.